giovannirocci/paraphrasus-embedding-eval/README.md

+(DRAFT - TO BE UPDATED FOR BETTER USABILITY)
 # Reproduction and further work code repository for [PARAPHRASUS: A Comprehensive Benchmark for Evaluating Paraphrase Detection Models]

 This repository contains the code, configuration files, datasets, and scripts to reproduce the experiments and results from the preprint "PARAPHRASUS: A Comprehensive Benchmark for Evaluating Paraphrase Detection Models" .